System: Sinclair ZX Spectrum

 The Retro Looney Verdict

-Elite on the ZX Spectrum is not merely a classic, it is a foundation stone of modern game design.
-Its ambition, freedom, and technical daring remain astonishing even in 2025.
-The wireframe visuals and brutal learning curve may challenge modern appetites, but the sense of scale and autonomy it offers is unmatched for its era.
-Elite did not copy arcade games, it ignored them completely and built its own universe instead.
-A bold, uncompromising masterpiece that still commands respect across the stars.
+Elite on the ZX Spectrum is a bold, uncompromising masterpiece.
+Its ambition, freedom, and technical daring remain astonishing even in 2026.
+The wireframe visuals and brutal learning curve may challenge modern appetites.
+But the sense of scale and autonomy it offers is unmatched for its era.